rebelsky/csc207c/_eboards/eboard20-2.md

         * You will often say "Starter code/documentation from Sam" (or be more precise)
     * Original class policy was "No external resources".
 New class policy is no Geeks4Geeks, no StackOverflow, no LLMs.
-Cite it.
+Cite what you looked at when solving the SoLA (or where parts of your code came from).
     * If you don't refer to something while solving the LA, even though you read it to understand the concept, you do not need to cite it.
 * Unfortunately, my SoLA comments are almost always going to be "this is